Sand Blending Ceremony

 Some couples or families even choose to do this ritual during their reception.

-What you’ll need for a Sand Ceremony
+What do you need for a Sand Blending Ceremony?

 You can choose the colours of the sand to blend in with your wedding theme, or colours that have special meaning to you as a couple.